 What Do Arteries and Veins Have in Common?

 Arteries and veins are two of the body’s main types of blood vessels.
 Arteries are blood vessels that carry oxygen-rich blood away from the heart to the body.
 Veins are blood vessels that carry blood that is low in oxygen from the body back to the heart for reoxygenation.

 How Can You Tell the Difference?

 In terms of function, arteries and veins are quite different from one another.
 A key difference between arteries and veins is that the arteries carry oxygenated blood to all body parts, whereas veins carry the deoxygenated blood to the heart, with the exception of pulmonary arteries and veins.

 Arteries have thicker walls because they deal with the pressure of the blood forcibly moving away from the heart.
 Veins don’t have to deal with as much pressure, but they do have to deal with the forces of gravity.
 There are valves in the veins to prevent blood from flowing backward or pooling that can become damaged.
 This can cause a person to develop varicose veins.

 What are Veins?

-Visually speaking, veins are more commonly identifiable because of superficial veins, which are closer to the surface of the skin, which doesn’t have corresponding arteries.
-Other types of veins include pulmonary veins, which are in charge of transporting oxygenated blood to the heart from the lungs, and systemic veins, which are located throughout the body from the legs up to the neck and arms, transporting deoxygenated blood back to the heart.
+Visually speaking, veins are more commonly identifiable because of superficial veins, which are closer to the surface of the skin.
+Pulmonary veins are in charge of transporting oxygenated blood to the heart from the lungs.
+Systemic veins, located throughout the body from the legs up to the neck and arms, transport deoxygenated blood back to the heart.
 There are also deep veins that are located deep within the muscle tissue.

 - Chronic venous insufficiency